godspeed1989/rtsp_client_python2/live555/README.txt

 tiny subset of all of Live555's APIs, specifically the APIs necessary to pull frames via RTSP/RTP from an IP camera.

-I've only tested on Linux with Python 3, with the surprisingly excellent Lorex LNB2151/LNB2153 cameras, with H264 video.
-Please report back if you succeed with other cameras.

 INSTRUCTIONS:

   * First, download and compile/install the Live555 library from